Slavic Carnival: Maslenitsa in Russia and Ukraine

-Maslenitsa is an Eastern Slavic religious and folk holiday, celebrated during the last week before Great Lent, that is, the eighth week before Eastern Orthodox Pascha (Easter).
+Maslenitsa is an Eastern Slavic religious and folk holiday, celebrated during the last week before Great Lent, eight weeks before Eastern Orthodox Easter.
 Maslenitsa corresponds to the Western Christian Carnival, except that Orthodox Lent begins on a Monday instead of a Wednesday, and the Orthodox date of Easter can differ greatly from the Western Christian date.

-According to archeological evidence from 2nd century A.D.
-Maslenitsa may be the oldest surviving Slavic holiday.

-Maslenitsa has its origins in the pagan tradition.
-In Slavic mythology, Maslenitsa is a sun-festival, personified by the ancient god Volos, and a celebration of the imminent end of the winter.
-In the Christian tradition, Maslenitsa is the last week before the onset of Great Lent.
+According to archeological evidence from the 2nd century CE, Maslenitsa may be the oldest surviving Slavic holiday.
+The celebration has its origins in pagan traditions.
+In Slavic mythology, Maslenitsa is a sun festival, personified by the ancient god Volos, and a celebration of the imminent end of the winter.